Barnyard (film)

-Barnyard (also known as Barnyard: The Original Party Animals) is a 2006 computer-animated comedy film produced by Nickelodeon Movies and O Entertainment and distributed by Paramount Pictures, and the first installment in the Barnyard franchise.
-The film is directed, produced, and written by Steve Oedekerk, the co-creator of Nickelodeon Movies and O Entertainment's Jimmy Neutron: Boy Genius (2001) and its television series continuation The Adventures of Jimmy Neutron, Boy Genius.
-The film stars the voices of Kevin James, Courteney Cox, Sam Elliott, Danny Glover, Wanda Sykes, Andie MacDowell, and David Koechner.
-It tells the story of Otis, a carefree bull (erroneously referred to as a cow by other characters) who learns the value of responsibility when he becomes the leader of his farm home's community after his adoptive father's death from a coyote attack.
+Barnyard (also known as Barnyard: The Original Party Animals) is a 2006 American animated comedy film written and directed by Steve Oedekerk.
+The film features an ensemble cast, including Kevin James, Courteney Cox, Sam Elliott, Danny Glover, Wanda Sykes, Andie MacDowell and David Koechner.
+It tells the story of Otis, a carefree Holstein cow, who learns the value of responsibility when he becomes the leader of his farm home's community after his adoptive father's death from a coyote attack.

-The film began development in 2002, and was released on August 4, 2006 in the United States.
-The film received highly mixed reviews from critics; the Rotten Tomatoes critical consensus describes it as "unimaginative and unfunny".
-The film was also criticized for its innacurate depiction of bulls with udders.
-However, it grossed $116.5 million worldwide against a $51 million production budget.
-Additionally, it spawned a television series, Back at the Barnyard, which ran on Nickelodeon and later Nicktoons for two seasons.
+Barnyard was released in the United States on August 4, 2006, by Paramount Pictures.
+The film received mixed reviews from critics and grossed $116.5 million worldwide against a $51 million production budget.
+A sequel television series, Back at the Barnyard, premiered in 2007.